tailcallhq/tailcallhq.github.io/docs/directives/link.md

 ---
 title: "@link"
-description: "Discover how the @link operator can transform your GraphQL schema, enabling seamless integration of external resources like configurations, .proto files, and SSL/TLS certificates for enhanced functionality and security.
+description: "Discover how the @link directive can transform your GraphQL schema, enabling seamless integration of external resources like configurations, .proto files, and SSL/TLS certificates for enhanced functionality and security.
 Learn to streamline and secure your GraphQL configurations with our comprehensive guide."
 ---

-The `@link` operator is used for bringing external resources into your GraphQL schema.
+The `@link` directive is used for bringing external resources into your GraphQL schema.
 It makes it easier to include configurations, .proto files for gRPC services, and other files into your schema.
-With this operator, external resources are either merged with or used effectively in the importing configuration.
+With this directive, external resources are either merged with or used effectively in the importing configuration.

 ## How it Works